pcjeffmac/pipelineWorkshop/README.md

 ```
 ./bastion.sh
 ```
-I have simply created this script to automate the process.
+I have simply created this script to automate the process of creating the EC2 instance.
 This script will create a (Ubuntu Server 16.04 LTS (HVM), SSD Volume Type) EC2 host.

-You may need to get the correct AMI for your region.
+You may need to get the correct the AMI for your region.

 ## 1. Run Script to provision resources